 A comprehensive history of the Grasse River project and additional information can also be obtained on the project website: www.thegrasseriver.com GLOSSARY Superfund: The common name for the federal program established by the Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) of 1980, as amended in 1986.
 The Superfund law authorizes EPA to investigate and cleanup sites where hazardous substances have been or might have been released into the environment and may pose a risk to human health or the environment.
 Polychlorinated biphenyls (PCBs): A group of chemicals used for a variety of purposes including electrical appliances, hydraulic fluids and caulking compounds.
 PCBs are persistent in the environment because they are very stable, non-reactive and heat-resistant.
 PCB production and sales were banned in the United States in 1979 due to concerns that some types of PCBs may cause cancer.
+Benthic Organisms: Small organisms that live in and near the river bottom sediments.
 Pilot Study: An engineering study of a technology with specific objectives and monitoring requirements.
 Dredging: To remove sediment using a hydraulic and/or mechanical dredging technique from the river bottom.
-Sediments: The layer of soil and mineral at the bottom of surface waters such as streams, lakes and rivers, which absorb contaminants.
-Capping: Installation of a material over an area of concern to prevent direct contact and provide containment.
+Sediments: The layer of soil and mineral at the bottom of surface waters such as streams, lakes and rivers which absorb contaminants.
+Capping: Installation of clean materials (sand/topsoil) over an area of concern to prevent direct contact and provide containment.
 Dewatering: The separation of water from the sediments removed during a dredging operation.
-Resuspension: The lifting of previously settled sediments up into the surrounding water.
+Resuspension: The lifting of previously settled sediments up into the surrounding water through activity.
 Containment System: Flexible fabric barriers (such as silt curtains) that are used to isolate and contain materials within the work area on the river.
 Armored Cap: A cover material placed on the river bottom that is capable of withstanding flow, erosion and ice jam forces.
 Natural rock of various sizes is typically used as the armor material.
-FOR MORE INFORMATION If you would like additional information or would like to be added to the Grasse River site mailing list, please contact: Young Chang EPA Remedial Project Manager (212) 637-4253 Larry McShea Alcoa Project Manager (724) 337-5458 = printed on 100% recycled paper.
+Hydraulic: Related to movement of water.
+Hydraulic dredging - removal of sediments from a water body by equipment which loosens the sediments and pumps them through a pipeline to a processing area.
+FOR MORE INFORMATION If you would like additional information or would like to be added to the Grasse River site mailing list, please contact: Young Chang EPA Remedial Project Manager (212) 637-4253 Larry McShea Alcoa Project Manager (724) 337-5458 Bruce Cook Alcoa Location Remediation Manager (315) 764-4270